zhmiao/Iterative-Human-and-Automated-Identification-of-Wildlife-Images/README.md

 <img src='./assets/intro.png' width=600>

 ## Data
-All raw camera trap images that were used in this study, along with the associated annotation information, will be uploaded to the publicly-available Labeled Information Library of Alexandria: Biology and Conservation (LILA BC) upon publication.
-Currently, please contact the [authors](zhongqi.miao@berkeley.edu) for the full data.
+All raw camera trap images that were used in this study (except classes with humans), along with the associated annotation information, are uploaded to the publicly-available Labeled Information Library of Alexandria: Biology and Conservation (LILA BC), and can be downloaded [[here]](https://lilablobssc.blob.core.windows.net/gorongosacameratraps/gorongosa-camera-traps-public-256x256.zip).

 ## Changing dataset root for training and testing
 Once the data is downloaded, please change the data root in the configuration files.
 For